 THE VIRUS ISN’T WIDESPREAD IN OUR COMMUNITY.
 WHY SHOULD WE FOLLOW THE GOVERNMENT RECOMMENDATIONS?

-This was one of the most difficult parts of the decision, on one hand, because at this point the virus doesn’t seem to be prevalent in Greenville County.
+On the one hand, this was has been one of the most difficult parts of the decision to continue to not gather in person for worship, because at this point the virus doesn’t seem to be prevalent in Greenville County.
 On the other hand, we believe that Scripture tells us that we should be subject to our governing authorities because they have been given by God for our good.

 While in the United States we do have a First Amendment right to gather for worship, our government is not in this decision seeking to suspend that freedom to worship, but rather they are acting for the common good to help prevent the spread of this sickness.
 We have found the article “Should Churches Submit to Government Demands to Shut Down Services?” by Dr. Bruce Ashford to be very helpful in this discussion.